What is a secured loan?

 Is a credit card, student loan or car loan secured or unsecured?

-A credit card, student loan &/or a car loan is not secured against your property, so in the event that you do not make payments and fall into arrears or even default, the lender cannot threaten to repossess your home.
+A credit card, student &/or a car loan is not secured against your property, so in the event that you do not make payments and fall into arrears or even default, the lender cannot threaten to repossess your home.

 DISCLAIMER: These articles are for information only and should not be construed as advice.
 You should always seek advice prior to taking any action.